EventSaucePHP/EventSauce/docs/docs/message-outbox/setup-and-usage.md

 Your messages should be stored in the same database as our regular message repository does.
-This may sound like we're needlessly storing twice but each table has its own responsibility, and we interact with the in distinct ways.
+This may sound like we're needlessly storing twice but each table has its own responsibility, and we interact with them in distinct ways.

 Messages stored in the outbox table are expected to be deleted or marked as consumed while our normal messages are intended to stay around for as long as